Inflation Targeting and How It Works

 Why would the Fed or any central bank want inflation?
 You'd think the economy would do better without any price increases whatsoever.
 After all, who wants higher prices?
 But a low and managed inflation rate is preferable to deflation.
 That's when prices fall.
 You'd think that would be a good thing.
 But people will put off purchasing homes, automobiles, and other big-ticket items if prices will be lower later.

 The difficulty is in creating the right economic climate to create rising prices.
 That's where inflation targeting comes in.
 The federal government spurs economic growth by adding liquidity, credit, and jobs to the economy.
 If there's enough growth, then demand outstrips supply.
 When prices rise, that's inflation.

 There are two ways to create growth.
 The Fed does it through expansionary monetary policy to lower interest rates.
 Congress does it with discretionary fiscal policy.
 That reduces taxes or increases spending.
-If you had to choose between inflation and deflation, mild inflation is best.

 The dangers of deflation are illustrated by the housing market collapse in 2006.
 As prices fell, homeowners lost equity and even the home itself.
 New potential buyers rented instead.
 They were afraid they would lose money on a home purchase.
 Everyone, including investors, waited for the housing market to recuperate.